Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: From complete collineations to curve counts

 over $B$.

 Furthermore, any geometric point of $\cY^{\pt}_{g,r,\vn,d}$ over the generic point is a collineation of full rank, and is base-point free. \end{prop}

 \begin{proof} We first show that the restriction of $\cY^{\pt}_{g,r,\vn,d}$ to the special fiber is reduced with the claimed number of points.
-Let $W$ be a limit linear series on $C_0$ with a collineation $\phi:\bC^{r+1}\to W_R$ lying in $\cY$.
-We first claim that the ramification sequence of $W$ on each $E_j$ must be $(d-r,d-r-1,\ldots,d-r-1)$ at the node, in which case there is a unique linear series on $E_j$ with this property.
+Let $U$ be a limit linear series on $C_0$ with a collineation $\phi:\bC^{r+1}\to U_R\subset W$ lying in $\cY^{\pt}_{g,r,\vn,d}$.
+We first claim that the ramification sequence of $U$ on each $E_j$ must be $(d-r,d-r-1,\ldots,d-r-1)$ at the node, in which case there is a unique linear series on $E_j$ with this property.

 The argument is as in \cite[\S 2]{fl}.
 First, if there are strictly more than $r(d-r-1)+(d-r)$ ramification conditions on $E_j$, then no such $E_j$-aspect can exist, and when there are exactly this number of conditions, then no such $E_j$-aspect can exist unless the ramification sequence is equal to $(d-r,d-r-1,\ldots,d-r-1)$, in which case it is uniquely determined.
-On the other hand, if there are strictly fewer than this number of conditions at any $E_j$, the total number of ramification conditions imposed on $C_{\spine}$ at the points $s_j$ is at least $rg+1$, and so the same must be true at $s_0$ on $R$.
-However, Proposition \ref{coll_genericity_points} then shows that no collineation $\bC^{r+1}\to W_R$ lying in $\cY^{\pt}_{g,r,\vn,d}$ with $rg+1$ Schubert conditions at $p_0$ can exist.
+On the other hand, if there are strictly fewer than this number of conditions at any $E_j$, then the total number of ramification conditions imposed on $C_{\spine}$ at the points $s_j$ is at least $rg+1$, and so the same must be true at $s_0$ on $R$.
+However, Proposition \ref{coll_genericity_points} then shows that no collineation $\bC^{r+1}\to W$ coming from a point of $\cY^{\pt}_{g,r,\vn,d}$ with $rg+1$ Schubert conditions at $p_0$ can exist.

 Therefore, the ramification sequence at each $s_j$ on $C_{\spine}$ must be (at least) $(1,\ldots,1,0)$, corresponding to the class $\sigma_{1^r}$.
 Arguing as above, the number of Schubert conditions imposed at $s_0$ on $C_{\spine}$ must be exactly $(r+1)(d-r)-rg$, and at $s_0$ on $R$ must be exactly $rg=(r+1)(d-r)-r(n-r-2)$.
-For any pair $(\lambda,\overline{\lambda})$ of complementary partitions in $(r+1)^{d-r}$ of these sizes, we obtain, by the Mukhin-Tarasov-Varchenko Theorem \cite{mtv} (guaranteeing the transversality of the cycles in the first integral) and Proposition \ref{coll_genericity_points} (guaranteeing the transversality in the second),
+For any pair $(\lambda,\overline{\lambda})$ of complementary partitions in $(r+1)^{d-r}$ of these sizes, we obtain, by the Mukhin-Tarasov-Varchenko Theorem \cite[Theorem 6.6]{mtv} (guaranteeing the transversality of the cycles in the first integral) and Proposition \ref{coll_genericity_points} (guaranteeing the transversality in the second),